Image Compression Using Novel View Synthesis Priors: Experiments Results

-We collected data from an artificial ocean basin at the Technology Center for Offshore and Marine, Singapore (TCOMS)~\cite{TCOMS}, which is an indoor pool measuring 60~m $\times$ 48~m $\times$ 12~m.
+To systematically evaluate algorithmic choices for iNVS and assess our image compression technique in a controlled setting, we conducted experiments at the Technology Center for Offshore and Marine, Singapore (TCOMS)\cite{TCOMS}.
+The facility features an indoor artificial ocean basin measuring 60m~$\times$48m~$\times$12m.
 As illustrated in Fig.~\ref{fig:tcoms_struct}, we placed a yellow structure in the basin consisting of six piles interconnected by metallic pipes, with each pile comprising three metallic oil barrels.
 The overall dimensions of the structure were approximately 3.9~m $\times$ 4.6~m $\times$ 3.0~m.

 We conducted three survey runs within this environment, where the ROV surveyed the structure using a similar lawnmower trajectory in each trial.
 We refer to these trials as the mapping run (M1), test run 1 (T1), and test run 2 (T2).
 In M1, the ROV collected data for training the 3DGS model which forms the prior.
 In T1 and T2, we evaluate the performance of our proposed image compression technique using the model trained based on M1.
 As shown in Fig.~\ref{fig:new_struct}, during T2, a new metallic structure was placed next to the existing one to test the robustness of our technique towards novel objects in the scene.